In-Mouth Robotic Bite Transfer with Visual and Haptic Sensing: Related Work

 \subsection{Physical Human-Robot Interaction}

 Physical human-robot interaction encompasses scenarios where the human and robot must physically interact in the real world in a safe manner.
 Prior work studies how robots can safely respond to such interaction \cite{haddadin2016physical,de2008atlas,ikemoto2012physical}, including the use of reactive controllers \cite{haddadin2008collision,okunev2012human}.
 Several works look at how robots can learn from physical interaction, for example through physical corrections \cite{li2021learning, bajcsy2017learning}.
 Bite transfer is a specific type of physical human robot interaction.
 However, bite transfer involves safety and comfort in a constrained and sensitive workspace, a human's mouth, where it is critical for the robot to be precise and reactive to the user.
 Most closely related to the bite transfer problem is robot-human handovers, which usually involve the passing of some item from a robot arm to a human hand.
 These works do not usually consider using an intermediate tool for handover~\cite{agah1997humanInteractionRobot, edsinger2007cooperativeManipulation, huber2008handingOverTasks}.
-Unlike in the feeding domain, handovers usually involve a person's hand as the recipient. \citeauthor{cakmak2011human} study the handover problem in an application-agnostic way, and they identify human preferences for object orientations and grasp types.
-However, passing an item to a person's mouth presents a host of new challenges involving safety and comfort. \citeauthor{gerard2016personalization} show how bite transfer can change with personal preferences.
+Unlike in the feeding domain, handovers usually involve a person's hand as the recipient. \citeauthor{cakmak2011human} find clear human preferences for object orientations and grasp placement in the application-agnostic handover problem.
+However, passing an item to a person's mouth presents a host of new challenges involving safety and comfort. \citeauthor{gerard2016personalization} show the relevance of individual preferences to the bite transfer process.
 In our work, we consider the in-mouth handover of bite-sized food items, and we study how to make such transfer both safe and comfortable.